matteodicristofalo/text-animations/README.md

 }
 ```

-Also here you can configure the aniimation
+This component split always by char, the only thing you can configure is the rotate animation

 ```js
 "use client";